 c) Does the project have environmental

-effects that will cause substantial adverse effects on human beings, \boxtimes
+effects that will cause substantial \bowtie

+adverse effects on human beings, Ш Ш Ш

 either directly or indirectly?

-The project is consistent with the environmental setting and with the use as anticipated by the City.
+As show in the Initial Study above, the project is consistent with the environmental setting and with the use as anticipated by the City.
 Based on the analysis presented above, implementation of the mitigation measures would reduce environmental impacts such that no substantial adverse effects on humans would occur.